 - Only give a 14-day money back guarantee

-- The Value plan have limitations
+- The Value plan has limitations

-NameCheap’s main stay of the business is domain name registration.
+NameCheap’s mainstay of the business is domain name registration.
 Therefore, some of the hosting features are very limited in range.
 According to their Knowledge Base, the servers are only backed up once every 3 to 7 days and backups are not available to all customers.

-The FAQs indicate that they backup the servers every day, mainly for internal purposes, but backups can be provided if customers request it.
+The FAQs indicate that they back up the servers every day, mainly for internal purposes, but backups can be provided if customers request it.
 What kind of sense does that make?
 It is irresponsible not to backup for all customers who pay for the hosting.

 A lot can happen when servers are not backed up for so many days.
 Seems to me NameCheap is skirting a disaster.